MetLife Inc. (MET) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for MetLife Inc. (MET) is $83.31, which is $18.83 above the current market price.
-The public float for MET is 659.31M, and currently, short sellers hold a 1.03% ratio of that floaft.
-The average trading volume of MET on March 10, 2023 was 3.95M shares.
+The average price point forecasted by analysts for MetLife Inc. (MET) is $83.31, which is $24.68 above the current market price.
+The public float for MET is 659.31M, and currently, short sellers hold a 1.21% ratio of that float.
+The average trading volume of MET on March 14, 2023 was 4.10M shares.

 MET’s Market Performance